List of graphical user interface elements: Window

 A window is an area on the screen that displays information, with its contents being displayed independently from the rest of the screen.
-An example of a window is what appears on the screen when the "My Documents" icon is clicked in the Windows Operating System.
+An example of a window is what appears on the screen when the "My Documents" icon is clicked in Microsoft Windows.
 It is easy for a user to manipulate a window: it can be shown and hidden by clicking on an icon or application, and it can be moved to any area by dragging it (that is, by clicking in a certain area of the window – usually the title bar along the top – and keeping the pointing device's button pressed, then moving the pointing device).
 A window can be placed in front or behind another window, its size can be adjusted, and scrollbars can be used to navigate the sections within it.
 Multiple windows can also be open at one time, in which case each window can display a different application or file – this is very useful when working in a multitasking environment.
 The system memory is the only limitation to the number of windows that can be open at once.
 There are also many types of specialized windows.